pauldmccarthy/win-pytreat/getting_started/07_jupyter.md

 > mpl.use(<backend>)
 > from matplotlib.pylab import *
 > ```
+> The last line imports everything from the matplotlib.pylab module into the namespace.

 I start most of my notebooks or terminals with the `%pylab` command, because afterwards I can just do stuff like:
 ```